 These things and more can all be done prior to anyone trying to conceive.

 My Fertility Program and Preconception Planning

 Preconception care and thorough planning is all covered as part of my fertility program.
 Every aspect of fertility care and management is covered.
 No stone is left unturned to help assist the couple not only increase their fertility, but to make sure they are the healthiest they can be prior to having a baby.
-Healthy men and healthy women make healthy babies and this is something I am here to help anyone wanting a baby do.
+Healthy men and healthy women make healthy babies and this is something I am here to help and assist anyone wanting a baby try achieve.

-If you want to know more about The Fertility Program that has helped over 12,500 plus babies into the world, please click on the link provided.
-You can also call my staff on +61 07 38328369, or email my clinic at email@example.com.
-You can also contact us by filling out an online form on the website as well.
+If you want to know more about The Fertility Program that has helped and assisted over 12,500 plus babies into the world, please click on the link provided.

 - The Fertility Society of Australia- Lane, M., R.L.
 Robker, and S.A.
 Robertson, Parenting from

 before conception.
 Science, 2014.
 345(6198): p.
 756-760.